edelvarden/material-fox-updated/README.md

   }
   ```

-### Custom css use cases for create your own color themes
+### Custom css use cases for creating your own color themes

 > [!TIP]
 > You can use variables to completely recolor the theme.
 Here are some preset examples with code: